directvt/vtm/doc/character_geometry.md

 By default, grapheme clustering occurs according to `Unicode UAX #29` https://www.unicode.org/reports/tr29/#Grapheme_Cluster_Boundary_Rules.

 To set arbitrary boundaries, the C0 control character `ASCII 0x02 STX` is used, signaling the beginning of a grapheme cluster.
-The closing character of a grapheme cluster is always a codepoint from the range 0xD0000-0xDFFFF, which sets the dimension of the character matrix.
+The closing character of a grapheme cluster in that case is always a codepoint from the range 0xD0000-0xDFFFF, which sets the dimension of the character matrix.
 All codepoints between STX and the closing codepoint that sets the matrix size will be included in the grapheme cluster.

 ## Another brick in the wall